stefanv/org-link-github/README.md

 ## Advanced usage

 I also provide `org-link-github-contract-url` to convert GitHub URLs to the short org form.
-Other than adding a key binding, I don't yet know how to better integrate this into my workflow.
+You can paste URLs to `gh:...` links as follows:

 ```lisp
 (defun stefanv/gh-paste ()